Marukoshi Pink Powdered Mino Matcha Bowl

 Embrace the Tradition

-By choosing the Marukoshi Pink Powdered Mino Matcha Bowl, you are not just selecting a bowl; you are embracing a piece of Japanese heritage.
-Every sip of matcha becomes a moment of connection to the past, an appreciation of artisanal craftsmanship, and a step towards a mindful lifestyle.
+By choosing the Marukoshi Pink Powdered Mino Matcha Bowl, you embrace a piece of Japanese craftsmanship.
+Each sip of matcha becomes a celebration of artisanal skills, inviting you towards a more mindful lifestyle.

 Product Information